jochalek/hello-world/README.md

-# hello-world
-This is for learning github
+# This repo contains my dotfile configs

-It is usefull to help organize my Data Science projects and website.
+It is usefull to retain my configuration across workstations.